PaulGilchrist/angular-template/README.md

 As Angular, Typescript, Bootstrap, or Visual Studio Code changes or best practices evolve, this template will be updates to ensure it always remains a good starting point for any new project.

-### Architecture Diagram
+## Architecture Diagram

 ![Architecture Diagram](https://github.com/PaulGilchrist/AngularTemplate/blob/master/src/AngularTemplate/wwwroot/assets/architecture-diagram.png)

-### Module Scope: Page Example
+## Module Scope: Page Example

 ![Architecture Diagram](https://github.com/PaulGilchrist/AngularTemplate/blob/master/src/AngularTemplate/wwwroot/assets/module-scope.png)

 [Learn more about Angular 2.0 development](https://angular.io/)
 Learn more about [Typescript](http://www.typescriptlang.org/), [Bootstrap](http://getbootstrap.com/), or [Visual Studio 2015](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx)

-### Getting Started
+## Getting Started

 This template is designed to work primarily on Visual Studio Code and Visual Studio 2015-2017, but has been developed using all cross-platform libraries and can be hosted with either Node or .Net core.
 This means code editors such as Atom, Sublime, or even something as simple as NotePad++ could be used.
 Even if this template will be hosted using .Net core or another non Node server, NodeJS will still need to be installed to support package management (npm), task workflows (gulp), and their supporting tools.
 You can download and install NodeJS from here…

 [https://nodejs.org](https://nodejs.org)

 After installing node, open a command prompt at the project root folder (src\AngularTemplate) and run “npm install”.
 This command will read the “package.json” file and download and install all the referenced packages.
 At this point, the application will run using a mock service for supplying user and address data.
 The template also comes with a service that gets its data from a backend API instead of mocking the data.
-If you are also implementing the GitHub solution named <a href="https://github.com/PaulGilchrist/ApiTemplate">“ApiTemplate”</a>, you can follow these steps to switch from mock data to API accessed data:
+If you are also implementing the GitHub solution named [ApiTemplate](https://github.com/PaulGilchrist/ApiTemplate), you can follow these steps to switch from mock data to API accessed data:

 1. From the folder “app/services”, rename “user.service.ts” to “mock-user.service.ts”
 2. From the folder “app/services”, rename “api-user.service.ts” to “user.service.ts”